Buffalo Soldiers History

-On July 28, 1866 Congress passed legislation to establish more regular Army Regiments.
-Four cavalry and four infantry were formed the 7th and 8th Cavalry Regiments were designated to be comprised of all white soldiers.
-However the 9th and 10th Cavalry Regiments and the four Infantry Regiments the 38th, 39th, 40th, and 41st Regiments were composed all black enlisted troops with all white officers.
-This opened a new door in history by designating Negros to serve for the first time as regular Army Soldiers.
-The four infantry units by an act of Congress on March 3, 1869 were reduced consolidated to just two infantry regiments.
+On July 28, 1866 Congress passed a legislation to establish additional regular Army Regiments.
+The 9th and 10th Cavalry Regiments and the four Infantry Regiments, the 38th, 39th, 40th and 41st, were composed of all Black enlisted troops with all White officers.
+This opened a new door in the history by designating Negros to serve for the first time as regular Army Soldiers.
+The four infantry units were confirmed by an Act of Congress on March 3, 1869 were combined to two infantry regiments.

 On September 21, 1866, the 9th Cavalry Regiment was activated at Greenville, Louisiana, and the 10th Cavalry Regiment was activated at Fort Leavenworth, Kansas under the leadership of Colonels' Edward Hatch and Benjamin Grierson.
 These two men became the first Regimental Commanders of the 9th and 10th Cavalry Regiments, and authorized eight Regiments of Infantry.